Fotoeins Fotografie

 Above/featured: Continental Divide.
 Rising to the north are red Entrada sandstone cliffs (Iyanbito member) from the middle Jurassic period about 170 million years ago.
 The cliffs are part of a geologic formation extending from northwest New Mexico into northeast Arizona, southeast Utah, and west-central Colorado.

-The following takes place entirely within day 8 (of 15) on our drive through the American Southwest.
+The following takes place entirely on travel day 9 (12 Oct 2018) in the American Southwest.
 From Santa Fe, New Mexico to our destination Flagstaff, Arizona, the day-long drive began on the short leg I-25 south to Albuquerque.
 This stretch of I-25 is along a part of the colonial road El Camino Real and parallel to the pre-1937 alignment of the now-famous highway US route 66 (US-66).
 In Albuquerque, we turned right onto I-40, heading westbound for the New Mexico-Arizona state border and beyond.
 The total distance was a little over 650 kilometres (400+ miles).

 • Historic Route 66 (US DoT Federal Highway Administration)